coldfix/Citip/README.rst

 Information Theoretic Inequality Prover (C++/CLI version).

-This program is a fork of Xitip_ which is based on ITIP_ and depends on QSopt_.
-At this point, the only difference from Xitip is, that the GTK frontend was replaced by a simple CLI frontend.
+This program is a fork of Xitip_ which is based on ITIP_.
+So far, the differences from Xitip are:

+- replace the GTK frontend by a simple CLI frontend
+- ported to the free software GLPK_ library for linear programming

 *Why fork?*